-Associate Professors Breen, Lachapelle (Chairperson), Reed, and Sullivan; Instructors Czerniawski and Russell.
+Associate Professors Breen, Lachapelle (Chairperson), Reed, and Sullivan; Assistant Professors Baker, Ezekiel, and Sowek; Instructors Chickering and Czerniawski; Clinical Assistant Professor Russell.

 The Department of Medical Technology offers a Master of Science degree with emphasis in the preparation of medical technology educators.
-The student may also concentrate in administration, clinical chemistry, clinical microbiology or the student may design a program which fulfills his/her needs.
+The student may also concentrate in clinical chemistry, clinical microbiology or the student may design a program which fulfills his/her needs.